EXP-00/IBSchool_notes/aspect.md

 ### Topaz Visor

-- Adds an explosion to all gem stave projectiles for 33% damage.
+- Adds an explosion to all gem stave projectiles for 33% damage. size of explosion is topaz base explosion times projectile size.

 ### Sapphire Visor

 - Doubles the projectiles of all common staves at reduced 40% damage.
-- Second projectile has inaccuracy.
+- Second projectile has inaccuracy. +- 15 degrees

 ### Emerald Visor

 - Makes all other gem staves erupt three gem pillars when hitting an enemy at the hit normal.
 - All pillars have `-1` immunity frames.
-- The main pillar does 20% damage, while the other pillars do 10% damage.
+- The main pillar does 20% damage, while the other pillars do 10% damage. side pillars are offset by 15 degrees

 ### Amber Visor